 Dear Gov. Walker,

-Heather DuBois Bourenane is a Sun Prairie resident.
-She publishes Monologues of Dissent.
+Callen Harty is a resident of Monona.
+He publishes A Single Bluebird, and the original version of this letter was published here.
 "Citizen" is an opinion series that presents the views of the author.
 If you would like to reply, please comment or consider submitting an op-ed in response.